How LLC Owners Save on Taxes in 2026

 What equipment depreciation strategies are available for construction contractors?

-Construction equipment qualifies for §179 expensing up to $1,220,000 in 2026 and 40% bonus depreciation.
+Construction equipment qualifies for §179 expensing up to $1,220,000 in 2026 and 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025).
 Heavy equipment (excavators, cranes, bulldozers) with a GVWR over 6,000 lbs is not subject to luxury auto limits.
 A contractor purchasing $300,000 in equipment can deduct $120,000+ in the first year.
 Equipment must be placed in service during the tax year to qualify.

 How does the percentage-of-completion method affect a contractor’s taxes?